-In my view, the research I propose in African art is very much consistent with the stated values of Spiritan principles of understanding the "Other."
+In my view, the research I propose in African art is very much consistent with values implicit in Spiritan commitments to understanding the "Other."
 Given Duquesne's interest in promoting knowledge of African culture in our academic curriculum, especially in areas where a Christian presence has been embedded since the Byzantine period, study of the form of Christian architecture can result in a very interesting case study of how vernacular traditions may be elasticized to integrate influences and accommodate the needs of the Christian liturgy.

 Project: Professional development support for exhibition production costs of fine art photographs entitled Clamshell Plastic Studies.